hmyuuu/kirin/docs/cookbook/foodlang/codegen.md

     return x
 ```

-We want to generate a recept of bill that listed the type of food cooked, and the amount of servings that were cooked.
+We want to generate a receipt of bill that listed the type of food cooked, and the amount of servings that were cooked.

 ### Codegen using kirin EmitStr
-Kirin also provide Codegen framework (we call it Emit), which is also a kind of `Interpreter`!
+Kirin also provides a Codegen framework (we call it `Emit`), which is also a kind of `Interpreter`!
+(These days, what *isn't* an interpreter? :P)

-Here, since we want to codegen recept in text format, our target is `Str`.
-We will use a `EmitStr` kirin provide.
-In general one can also customize the Codegen by customizing `EmitABC`, but here we will just directly using `EmitStr` provided by kirin.
+Here, since we want to codegen a receipt in text format, our target is `Str`.
+We will use the `EmitStr` class Kirin provides which does a lot of the heavy lifting for us.
+In general, one can also customize the Codegen by subclassing from `EmitABC`, but here we will just directly using `EmitStr` provided by kirin.

 ```python
 def default_menu_price():